You are here:

 Hollyoaks co-stars Jess Fox and Ashley Margolis announce the student winners of the BAFTA Ones To Watch award in association with Dare To Be Digital.

-the winning team Swallowtail, aka Sophie George, Kristian Francis, Rosemary Ball, Mark Bamford and Calum Goold.
+the winning team Swallowtail, aka Sophia George, Kristian Francis, Rosemary Ball, Mark Bamford and Calum Goold.

 The Pickford brothers present the award for Online Browser.